willahh/notizen/README.md

 Notizen is an app to create and store your notes across your devices.

 Notizen means notes in Luxembourgish.
-I think that's a cool two parts name.
+That's a cool two parts name !

 ### Built With